Luke Gregerson: Oakland Athletics

 On December 3, 2013, Gregerson was traded to the Oakland Athletics for outfielder Seth Smith.
 Gregerson would start his first season with the A's as the teams set up man.
 However, after multiple poor April outings by A's closer Jim Johnson, Gregerson would begin sharing the A's closing duties with fellow pitcher Sean Doolittle.
 On April 16, Gregerson blew the save in a two-inning outing against the Los Angeles Angels of Anaheim.
 The Angels would go on to win 5–4.
 Gregerson would redeem himself on April 20, pitching a hitless inning and earning his third save of the season in a 4–1 win against the Houston Astros.
 On April 22, Gregerson blew another save and took the loss in a 5–4 defeat to the Texas Rangers, further clouding the future of the A's closer role.
+He became a free agent following the season.

 Houston Astros

 On December 12, 2014, Gregerson signed a three-year, $18.5 million contract with the Houston Astros.
-The Astros announced Gregerson's signing at the same time as the signing of one of Gregerson's former Padres and Athletics teammates, relief pitcher Pat Neshek.
-Incentives could boost Gregerson's earnings to $21 million over the three years of the contract.
-Gregerson had a 3.10 ERA in 2015 and a 3.28 in 2016.
-Gregerson and teammate Alex Bregman both won the WBC participating with team USA is 2017.
-Several months later, Gregerson won the 2017 World Series, marking the first time the Astros won the series.
+The deal was announced in conjunction with the signing of former Padres and Athletics teammate, reliever Pat Neshek, and contained incentives to boost Gregerson's potential earnings to $21 million.
+He registered a career-high 31 saves, ranking 10th in the AL, and 53 games finished.
+Gregerson also produced a 3.10 ERA, 7–3 W–L, 0.951 walks plus hits per inning pitched (WHIP), 64 games, 61 innings, and 59 strikeouts with 10 walks.
+He produced a 3.28 ERA in 2016.
+Gregerson and Alex Bregman, another Astros teammate, won the WBC participating with team USA early in 2017.
+Later that year, to cap the 2017 season, Gregerson and the Astros won the World Series, marking the first championship in franchise history.
+He became a free agent following the season.